-It is the only RSS feed reader that is open source.
+It is the only RSS app that is open source.
 You can download its code and customize it.
 Add new data sources that you find missing in the original app.
 Along with that, you can integrate new plugins.

 And with a Fever API bridge, it can sync with apps that were designed to work with the now-unsupported Fever RSS reader.

-This is one of the most intelligent RSS feed readers available in the market.
-As a standard, you get 64 feeds for which you can see full-text content. using NewsBlur you can save posts which you can read in the future at your convenience.
+This is one of the best RSS feed readers available in the market.
+As a standard, you get 64 feeds for which you can see full-text content. using NewsBlur you can save posts that you can read in the future at your convenience.

 One feature unique to NewsBlur is that it minimizes the click for reading.
 So you can just scroll through and the articles keep on showing.